 ARPA exists to help Christian publications and their staff to better understand and fulfil the work that Christ wills to be done through the Christian press in Australia and New Zealand.

 - to enhance the effectiveness and quality of Christian publications, the professionalism and faith of their staff;

 - to maintain a network of fellowship and communications among those working for or interested in Christian press; and

 - to pursue areas of common concern or mutual benefit to ARPA members.

 Chapters are organised in each state and New Zealand, and New Zealand groups meet in Auckland, Wellington and Christchurch.

 The annual conference provides a weekend (Friday lunch to Sunday) of challenge, stimulation, training, discussion, fellowship, worship and fun.
 The annual general meeting is also held at this time.
 Conferences rotate among the states and New Zealand.
-The 2011 Conference was held in Adelaide, 2012 in Wellington NZ, 2013 in Melbourne, 2014 in Canberra, 2015 in Brisbane, 2016 in Sydney and the 2017 Conference will be held in Auckland, NZ, and in 2018 we will be back to Brisbane.
+The 2011 Conference was held in Adelaide, 2012 in Wellington NZ, 2013 in Melbourne, 2014 in Canberra, 2015 in Brisbane, 2016 in Sydney, 2017 in Auckland, and in 2018 we will be back to Brisbane.

 Conference workshops are always enthusiastically attended.
 Areas covered might include interview techniques, writing reviews, page design and layout, designing ads, website design, writing editorials, and humorous writing.

 ARPA awards are presented each year for excellence in religious journalism and publishing in 23 categories, such as Best News Story, Best Layout, Best Photograph, Best Ecumenical Story, Best Social Justice Story, to name a few.
 These are judged by leading professional journalists and awarded at a dinner at the annual conference.

 The Presidential award, the Gutenberg, is presented to a person or publication for overall excellence in religious communication.